mbelicki/The-Triumph-of-the-Ancient-Sea-God/README.markdown

 # license:

-Code is released under MIT license.
+Code is released under MIT license (view any source file for details).
+All other game assets included in this repository are licesnsed under [the Creative Commons Attribution-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/us/), you can find full license text on the Creative Commons website or in cc-lic.txt file in this repository.